fluffle/sp0rkle/README.md

 go install github.com/fluffle/sp0rkle/util/importers/quoteimporter
 quoteimporter --db=/path/to/db
 ```
-# If you don't know where to get the dbs, you shouldn't be submitting patches :-)
+If you don't know where to get the DBs, you shouldn't be submitting patches :-)

 6) Code, build, commit, push :)
  ```bash